chloe-jin/sta304/README.md

 # starter_folder

-This repo....

-It is organised as follows...
+This is a project for analysis on COVID-19 cases in Toronto